-4. Bereavement.
+F. Bereavement.

-In the event of death of an immediate family member as defined in Paragraph D of this Article, the employee shall be entitled to take twenty-four (24) hours of leave for the purpose of attending a funeral or other last rites.
-Such leave shall be charged to sick leave, or to any other appropriate leave absence, including leave without pay if no paid leave is accrued.
+In the event of the death of an immediate family member as defined in paragraph D of this article, the employee shall be entitled to take 24 hours of leave for the purpose of attending a funeral or other last rites.
+Such leave shall be charged to sick leave, or to any other appropriate leave of absence, including leave without pay if no paid leave is accrued.

-5. Maternity/Paternity.
+G. Maternity/Paternity.

-The parties agree to abide by all state and/or federal laws applicable to leave for maternity/paternity, including the FMLA.
+The parties agree to abide by all state and federal laws applicable to leave for maternity/paternity, including the FMLA.

-E. Excess to Workers' Compensation.
+H. Excess to Worker's Compensation.

-Any Association employee who suffers an industrial injury during the course and scope of the employee's employment for the County and who is being compensated for total temporary disability benefits (TTD) for an accepted workers' compensation claim, shall be entitled to excess workers' compensation until said employee is released from TTD or 90 total calendar days pass, whichever is first.
+Any employee who suffers an industrial injury during the course and scope of the employee's employment for the County and who is being compensated for total temporary disability ("TTD") benefits for an accepted workers' compensation claim, shall be entitled to excess workers' compensation until the employee is released from TTD or 90 calendar days pass, whichever is first.
 Excess workers' compensation shall be defined as the difference between the employee's base wage and the calculated TTD wage pursuant to NRS Chapters 616A-D. The employee's TTD wage and County excess workers' compensation will not exceed the employee's base wage.
 If the period of TTD exceed 90 calendar days or otherwise falls outside of this time period, the employee, at his or her option, may continue to supplement TTD payments by utilizing accrued sick, annual or CTO leave.
-Once such accrued sick, annual and CTO leave time is exhausted, the employee will only receive the employee's workers' compensation salary entitlement pursuant to NRS Chapters 616A-D.
+Once such accrued sick, annual and CTO leave time is exhausted, the employee will only receive the employee's workers' compensation salary entitlement pursuant to NRS Chapters 616A-D..